Voidhunter44/Internet-researcher/README.md

 2. Run the research engine using `scripts\run-engine.bat`
 3. Wait a few seconds for the research to complete
 4. Check that `research_response.txt` now contains the results
-5. Run the viewer using `scripts\run-viewer.bat` to see the results in the UI

-### Building the Application

-If you need to rebuild the application:

-1. Double-click `scripts\build-viewer.bat` to build the Windows Forms application
-2. The executable will be created in `src\ResearchViewer\bin\Release\net9.0-windows\`

 ## How It Works

-The system consists of two main components:

-1. **Research Viewer (Windows Forms Application)**: A graphical application that monitors research activities by watching files in real-time
-2. **Research Engine (Python Script)**: Performs actual web searches and communicates with the viewer through files

-Communication happens through two files in the project root directory:
-- `research_request.txt`: Contains the search query
+The research engine monitors `research_request.txt` for search queries.
+When it detects a new query, it:

+1. Performs web searches using DuckDuckGo (with Google as a fallback)
-- `research_response.txt`: Contains the search results
+2. Fetches content from the top search results
+3. Formats the results into a readable format
+4. Writes the formatted results to `research_response.txt`

 ## Troubleshooting

 ### Common Issues

-1. **Research engine not working**: Make sure the research engine is running from the project root directory, not from the ResearchEngine directory.
-The batch script `scripts\run-engine.bat` handles this correctly.

-2. **Viewer not showing updates**: Ensure that both the viewer and research engine are running, and that you're editing the `research_request.txt` file in the project root directory.

-3. **Python packages missing**: If you get import errors, make sure you've installed all required packages:
+1. **Python packages missing**: If you get import errors, make sure you've installed all required packages:
    ```bash
    pip install -r requirements.txt
    ```

-4. **Permission errors**: If you get permission errors when writing files, make sure no other processes are locking the research files.
+2. **Permission errors**: If you get permission errors when writing files, make sure no other processes are locking the research files.

+3. **No results in response file**: Check that:
+   - The research engine is running
+   - The request file contains a valid query
+   - You wait a few seconds for processing to complete
+   - Internet connection is working

 ## Contributing